mjkcool/DesserCafe-management-program/README.md

 | ------------- | ------------- |
 | <img src=https://user-images.githubusercontent.com/53461080/86427596-815cbe80-bd25-11ea-80fe-e022631796f0.PNG>  | <img src=https://user-images.githubusercontent.com/53461080/86427597-81f55500-bd25-11ea-9e4e-fb01e0d863fb.PNG>  |

 &nbsp;Select a menu and click the button on the bottom right to register the information as an order.
-The selected menu information is erased and added to the order list with number as a message of complete pops up. **The second column has two additional orders registered.*
+The selected menu information is erased and added to the order list with number as a message of complete pops up. **The second column has 2 additional orders registered.*
 <br><br>

 ### 6. Process(remove) order